PrismLibrary/Prism-Documentation/docs/dependency-injection/add-custom-container.md

 Next, add a new class to your project and implement the `IContainerExtension` interface.
 The `IContainerExtension` interface is used to create a mapping for the most common registration and resolution methods.

+> [!NOTE]
+> The implementation shown here is not maintained.
+Note that there are differences in the Prism 8 Ioc abstractions from what is shown here, and there may additionally be changes in the GraceIoc API.
+This is provided only as an example.

 In the case of the Grace DI container we simply need to add this single class:

 ```cs